Virginia Resolves: Origin

 Peyton Randolph later told his young cousin Thomas Jefferson who was standing in the doorways of the House quite frequently.
 "By God, I would have given 500 guineas for a single vote".

 The Burgesses generally voted along geographic lines with eastern Virginians opposing the resolves and central Virginians supporting them.
-Patrick Henry left Williamsburg, Virginia that night fearing the powerful members of the House would harass him with a warrant.
+Patrick Henry left Williamsburg that night fearing the powerful members of the House would harass him with a warrant.

 The next day, with Patrick Henry gone and most conservative assembly members back in session, the assembly again set a vote with conservatives trying to have the Resolves struck from the record.
 However Henry's supporters managed to preserve the first four resolutions with only the more radical 5th Resolution being struck.

-In late June the Newport Mercury was the first newspaper to publish the Virginia Resolves to the general public with several other newspapers following soon after.
-Notably, none of the newspapers drew on the official House records, and as a result the published resolutions included not only the four ratified resolutions but also the, already removed, 5th resolution.
-In fact the newspapers even went so far to include a 6th and 7th resolution, the origin of which is still disputed.
-Some sources quote those two articles as being part of Henry's original manuscript while others argue that their origin is unknown.
+Impact

+Governor Fauquier initially attempted to stifle the spread of the Resolves, imposing on the printer of the Virginia Gazette not to publish their particulars, despite it being the official government gazette which would ordinarily disseminate acts of the General Assembly to the public.
+However, this suppression backfired, as the complete text of all seven proposed resolutions was transmitted privately alongside commercial correspondence, ultimately being published in its entirety in the Newport Mercury on June 24.
+Lacking the context of the official records, readers across the colonies assumed that all seven resolutions had been approved together by the assembly, including those most inflammatory in nature.

-A direct result of the publishing of the Virginia Resolves was a growing public anger over the Stamp Act and according to several contemporary sources the Resolves were responsible for inciting the Stamp Act Riots.
-Governor Thomas Hutchinson of Massachusetts stated that "Nothing extravagant appeared in the papers till an account was received of the Virginia Resolves."
+A direct result of the publishing of the Virginia Resolves was a growing public anger over the Stamp Act, and according to several contemporary sources the Resolves were responsible for inciting the Stamp Act Riots.
+Governor Thomas Hutchinson of Massachusetts stated that "nothing extravagant appeared in the papers till an account was received of the Virginia Resolves."
 Later Edmund Burke linked the resolves with the beginning of the opposition to the Stamp Act that would contribute to the American Revolution.

 Text of the Virginia Resolves

-The original text of the Virginia Resolves as adopted by the House of Burgesses on May 29, 1765 was as follows:
+The text of the Virginia Resolves, as recorded in the proceedings of the House of Burgesses for May 29, 1765:

-Additional resolutions

-When the Virginia Resolves were first published in colonial newspapers the articles cited not only the four officially adopted resolutions but also included the revoked fifth resolve plus two additional resolutions:

-Resolved, That his majesty's liege people, the inhabitants of this colony, are not bound to yield obedience to any law or ordinance whatsoever designed to impose any taxation whatsoever upon them, other than the laws and ordinances of the general assembly aforesaid.

-Resolved, That any person who shall by speaking or writing maintain that any person or persons other than the general assembly of this colony have any right or power to impose or lay any taxation whatsoever on the people here shall be deemed an enemy to this his majesty's colony.